 Insight #4: “confluence” (content + influence) is King

 Content, at the heart of any compelling social media strategy, has been on everyone’s agenda since 2014, when Joe Pulizzi wrote Epic Content Marketing.
-All businesses started to produce content en masse after reading this book, even though content marketing is far from new (I have practised it ).
+All businesses started to produce content en masse after reading this book, even though content marketing is far from new (I have practised it since 1996).
 The issue however is that content is already plentiful and needs to be more compelling, specific and differentiating.
 I confirmed my assumptions about this with a mixed audience of IT and Marketing experts at a keynote presentation I delivered for eZ Systems a few weeks ago.

 Insight #5: B2B and B2C and social media usage